KQED/frontend-training-pgilmour/ReduxREADME.md

 For maintainability purposes, you may wish to split up endpoint definitions across multiple files, while still maintaining a single API slice which includes all of these endpoints.

-See code splitting (https://redux-toolkit.js.org/rtk-query/usage/code-splitting) for how you can use the `injectEndpoints` property to inject API endpoints from other files into asingle API slice definition.
+See code splitting (https://redux-toolkit.js.org/rtk-query/usage/code-splitting) for how you can use the `injectEndpoints` property to inject API endpoints from other files into a single API slice definition.

 #### Add the service to the store